elastio/bon/website/reference/builder/top-level/start-fn.md

 ## Exposing original function

-By default, when you place `#[builder]` on a function, that original function is modified by the macro to make it hidden such that only builder syntax remains available.
+By default, when you place `#[builder]` on a function, that original function is modified by the macro to make it hidden, so that only builder syntax remains available.
 Specifically, the macro does the following by default:

 - Prepends the prefix `__orig_` to the original function's name.
 - Changes the visibility of the original function to private.